DonaldSimpson/DVLA/README.md

 # DVLA MOT Data Import Project

-## This project has been moved to a private gitlab repo, this one is being archived in cae it's of use to anyone
+## This project has been moved to a private gitlab repo, the db-related code has been left here and archived in case it's of use/interest to anyone.

-There is a bug in the insertion of defects that needs fixed, otherwise it was working well with MySQL and should work similarly for PostgreSQL.
+Note that there is a bug in the insertion of defects that needs fixed, otherwise it was working well with MySQL and should work similarly for PostgreSQL.

 ## Overview